stevenchen3/sbt-assembly-inside-docker/README.md

 # Updates

 * Done several experiments and testing, found out that afaik, this is actually not caused by `filename too long` as inside Docker container we can observe output `255` with `getconf NAME_MAX /` and can touch files with name up to 255 characters.

 * Suspect there's some issue with `sbt-assembly` shading that causes it not working properly inside Docker container.
-But interestingly, it works on LXC container (e.g., CircleCI)
+But interestingly, it works on LXC container (e.g., CircleCI).